 Goodwood’s Fine Art, Folk Art exhibit is open through July 31, 2017.
 Special programs through springtime highlight various aspects of the fine and folk collections, from a documentary about Clementine Hunter’s world to a re-creation of Paris brimming with fine painters and sidewalk artists.
 Two sleuths who tracked down thieves forging Hunter’s artwork will tell their story.
 One is FBI special agent Randolph Deaton; the other Tom Whitehead, a friend of Hunter and collector of her work.
 It is Whitehead’s collection that is on exhibit at Goodwood.

 The exhibit may be viewed at Goodwood Museum & Gardens Tuesday-Saturday, opening each day at 10.
-Read on to find details about the upcoming special events on March 23, March 28, April 6 and May 4 in support of the exhibition.
+Read on to find details about the special events on March 23, March 28, April 6 and May 4 in support of the exhibition.

 Thursday, March 23